 The difference between American style lasagna and the Aussie style is in the white part of the filling.
 American lasagna (and, by this, I mean the traditional bolognaise sauce kind, not white or veggie, etc.) has a filling layer usually made with ricotta cheese.
 Sometimes, it has Parmesan, feta, cottage cheese, or other additional cheeses.
 Basically, it is a thick fluffy layer of ricotta-based filling.

 In Australia, that white layer is a sauce instead of cheese.
-It’s like a gooey alfredo sauce.
+It’s a gooey white sauce, called a bechamel sauce.
 In fact, the entire lasagna (which is called lasagne here, by the way) is very gooey, in my opinion.
 Needless to say, when I made lasagna, I made it in the American style.
 In fact, I used a fabulous Martha Stewart recipe, which you can find here.

 7. Margherita Pizza